ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Param command: Increase stack as needed
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+The affected code makes use of the `px4_add_module` cmake function to declare a module with a certain stack size.
+In this commit the stack size is increased.

+On the current master branch this hard-coded value is gone.

 ## Commit #263
 ### Hash